 I. General Information

-The Research Society for Victorian Periodicals (RSVP) intends to grant one RSVP Field-Development Grant to a single researcher or a team of researchers pursuing a project that would facilitate research by other scholars.
-Two smaller awards may be given if the right projects present themselves.
-The amount of the award will be up to $27,500.
+In 2020, the Research Society for Victorian Periodicals (RSVP) granted one RSVP Field Development Grant of up to $27,500 to a single researcher or a team of researchers pursuing a project that would facilitate research by other scholars.

 Eligible projects must articulate how the proposed resource will enhance the ability of other scholars to conduct significant research in the history of nineteenth-century British newspapers and periodicals.
 Examples of eligible projects include, but are not limited to: